KentoNishi/Bitmap-Numbers-Dataset/README.md

 # Bitmap Numbers Dataset

-A dataset of labeled handwritten numbers for machine learning, by Kento Nishi.
+A dataset of labeled handwritten numbers for machine learning.

 ## About
 This dataset contains manually labelled images of hand-written digits.